mwittig/pimatic-probe/README.md

 ## Configuration

 You can load the plugin by editing your `config.json` to include the following in the `plugins` section.
-For debugging purposes you may set property `debug` to true.
+For debugging purposes you may set property `debug` to `true`.
 This will write additional debug messages to the pimatic log.

     {
           "plugin": "probe",